What Is 3D Modeling Software?

 - Constructive solid geometry (CGS) and extrusion of 2D outlines are two main modeling techniques that it provides.

-- The script-only feature of OpenSCAD makes it suitable for the users that are fluent in programming.
+- The script-only feature of OpenSCAD makes it suitable for users that are fluent in programming.

-- The compatibility of its 3D models with 3D printer makes it fit for 3D printing applications.
+- The compatibility of its 3D models with a 3D printers makes it fit for 3D printing applications.

 Daz is one of the best 3D modeling software that comes for free.
-It is a rendering application that aids in the production of images/video.
+It is a rendering application that aids in the production of images/videos.

-- It provides access two free render engines: 3D Delight and Iray, namely.
-In addition, allowing the purchase of several add-on render engine plugins from other vendors thats used in Daz studio.
+- It provides access to two free render engines: 3D Delight and Iray, namely.
+In addition, allowing the purchase of several add-on render engine plugins from other vendors that are used in Daz studio.

 - Best suited for making realistic human models with special attention given to clothes and scenes.

-- Daz offers studio-class processing that make photo-realistic images and animations.
+- Daz offers studio-class processing that makes photo-realistic images and animations.

-- Allowing its models to used in other 3D modeling programs such as Maya, 3DS-Max etc.
+- Allowing its models to use in other 3D modeling programs such as Maya, 3DS-Max, etc.

 See – Interior Design Software – Professional tools for interior designers